JuergenSchwertl/BlueSphereRTOS/README.md

 # Azure RTOS based sample for Azure Sphere

+If you clone this repo, make sure you clone the submodules as well either using
+>git clone https://github.com/JuergenSchwertl/BlueSphereRTOS.git BlueSphereRTOS **--recurse-submodules** or after cloning this repo e.g. in Visual Studio Code open the TERMINAL tab and run
+>git submodule update --init --recursive

-This repo contains an exemplary source for an Azure RTOS project on Azure Sphere an dstep by step instructions on how to get there if you start from scratch.
+This repo contains an exemplary source for an Azure RTOS project on Azure Sphere and step by step instructions on how to get there if you start from scratch.

-Prerequisites:
+##Prerequisites:
 Please make sure to have a Windows 10 laptop capable of running Visual Studio 2019 or Visual Studio Code with the Azure Sphere SDK already installed and a free USB port available.
 * Visual Studio 2019 Download: https://visualstudio.microsoft.com/vs/ <br>